ScalaGameDev/awesome-scala/README.md

 ## Build Tools

-* [CBT](https://github.com/cvogt/cbt) `pre-release` - An upcoming, flexible build tool.
+* [CBT](https://github.com/cvogt/cbt) - `pre-release` An upcoming, flexible build tool.
 Game development in Scala is one area where flexibility is often needed.
-* [sbt-lwjgl-plugin](https://github.com/philcali/sbt-lwjgl-plugin) `inactive` - For use with SBT, pulls in various LWJGL dependencies, including the appropriate native dependencies.
+* [sbt-lwjgl-plugin](https://github.com/philcali/sbt-lwjgl-plugin) - `inactive` For use with SBT, pulls in various LWJGL dependencies, including the appropriate native dependencies.
 Currently doesn't work with [coursier](https://github.com/coursier/coursier).
 Suggest using the following patched version: `addSbtPlugin("com.storm-enroute" % "sbt-lwjgl-plugin" % "3.1.6")`.

 ## Games

 ### Open-Source

-* [BlockSmith](https://github.com/bbarker/BlockSmith/) `pre-release` -  BlockSmith is currently an experiment in the ways of MineCraft-like voxel games.
+* [BlockSmith](https://github.com/bbarker/BlockSmith/) - `pre-release` BlockSmith is currently an experiment in the ways of MineCraft-like voxel games.
+* [Checkers](https://github.com/kschuetz/checkers) - [live demo](http://kschuetz.github.io/checkers/) Checkers game rendered in web browser using SVG (about 10000 lines of Scala.js using React).
+Supports AI opponents.
+* [CodeCraft](https://github.com/cswinter/CodeCraftGame) - [live demo](http://www.codecraftgame.org/demo) A real-time strategy game in which you write a program to command an army of virtual drones, written in Scala.js.
-* [doubletetris](https://github.com/Jasper-M/doubletetris) - [live demo](http://jasper-m.github.io/doubletetris/) An interesting take on tetris
+* [doubletetris](https://github.com/Jasper-M/doubletetris) - [live demo](http://jasper-m.github.io/doubletetris/) An interesting take on tetris.
+* [hexiles-web](https://github.com/phillipjohnson/hexiles-web) - [live demo](http://phillipjohnson.github.io/hexiles-web/game.html) An HTML5 single-player puzzle game in Scala.js.
+* [scalajs-react-2048](https://github.com/fijolekProjects/scalajs-react-2048) - [live demo](https://fijolekprojects.github.io/scalajs-react-2048/) This is [2048](http://gabrielecirulli.github.io/2048/) game clone made using [scalajs-react](https://github.com/japgolly/scalajs-react) in just 350 lines of Scala and 250 lines of CSS.
 * [Scalatron](https://scalatron.github.io/) - Scalatron, a multi-player programming game in which coders pit bot programs (written in Scala) against each other.
 * [scalawarrior](https://github.com/scalawarrior/scalawarrior) - This is a game for learning Scala which is inspired by [ruby-warrior](https://github.com/ryanb/ruby-warrior).
 On each floor you instruct the warrior to battle enemies, rescue captives, and reach the stairs by writing some Scala!
 * [stargame](https://github.com/tommycli/stargame) - Multiplayer browser-based space 4X RTS.
-* [UltraBlackBloodDeath](https://github.com/sykophant/sykophant-game) `untested` - An open-source FPS tournament game made using Scala on top of JME3.
+* [UltraBlackBloodDeath](https://github.com/sykophant/sykophant-game) - `untested` An open-source FPS tournament game made using Scala on top of JME3.

 ### Closed-Source

 * [Rat Trap](https://play.google.com/store/apps/details?id=com.regblanc.rattrap&hl=en) - Rat Trap is a small and addictive puzzle game, where your role is to protect your reserve of cheese by carefully positioning blocking elements to prevent the rat from reaching it and eventually trap it.
-* [ScalaQuest](https://www.kickstarter.com/projects/andanthor/scalaquest-a-game-to-learn-scala) `pre-release` - An online game to learn Scala.
+* [ScalaQuest](https://www.kickstarter.com/projects/andanthor/scalaquest-a-game-to-learn-scala) - `pre-release` An online game to learn Scala.
 Battle Goblins and Wizards and face all kinds of challenges while learning a new programming language.
 Written using [Phaser.js](https://phaser.io) and the [Play Framework](https://playframework.com).
 * [WinSmash](https://play.google.com/store/apps/details?id=com.regblanc.winsmash&hl=en) - WinSmash is a classic arcade game that pays homage to the late Microsoft Windows XP by reminding nostalgic people of the good old days.

 ### Mini-games

+* [scala-js-games](https://github.com/lihaoyi/scala-js-games) - [live demo](http://www.lihaoyi.com/scala-js-games/) Demo collection including Asteroids, Astrolander, Snake, Pong, Brick, and Tetris.
 * [scalajs-snake](https://github.com/vmunier/scalajs-snake) - [live demo](http://vmunier.github.io/scalajs-snake/)
 Snake game written in Scala.js.
 * [monadic mario](https://github.com/OlivierBlanvillain/monadic-html/blob/master/examples/src/main/scala/mhtml/examples/Mario.scala) - [live demo](https://olivierblanvillain.github.io/monadic-html/examples/#/Mario) A very simple mario "game", writtein in [monadic-html](https://github.com/OlivierBlanvillain/monadic-html).
 ## Game Engines and Libraries

 * [RPG Boss](https://github.com/rpgboss/rpgboss) - Multiplatform, point and click rpg game editor and engine, based on [libgdx](https://github.com/libgdx/libgdx).
-* [Scage](https://github.com/dunnololda/scage) `inactive` - 2D OpenGL game engine, based on phys2d, lwjgl, and slick.
+* [Scage](https://github.com/dunnololda/scage) - `inactive` 2D OpenGL game engine, based on phys2d, lwjgl, and slick.
-* [Simplex3D](https://github.com/lexn82/simplex3d) `inactive` - The (first?)
+* [Simplex3D](https://github.com/lexn82/simplex3d) - `inactive` The (first?)
 Scala 3D engine.
-* [sgine](https://github.com/outr/sgine) `inactive` - Scala Engine for OpenGL-based Desktop, Android, and iOS game and business development; based on [libgdx](https://github.com/libgdx/libgdx).
+* [sgine](https://github.com/outr/sgine) - `inactive` Scala Engine for OpenGL-based Desktop, Android, and iOS game and business development; based on [libgdx](https://github.com/libgdx/libgdx).
-* [SGL](https://github.com/regb/scala-game-library) `pre-release` - Scala Game Library is a library for developing cross-platform 2D video games in Scala.
+* [SGL](https://github.com/regb/scala-game-library) - `pre-release` Scala Game Library is a library for developing cross-platform 2D video games in Scala.
 It provides a high-level API for building 2D games, and can deploy for Desktop, Android, and HTML5, while iOS and console platforms are on the roadmap.
 Makes use of [Graphics Bindings for Scala Native](#wrappers-for-engines-and-libraries) for some platforms.

 ## Game Tools